Japan Day 2014

 Saturday 10 May 2014 2:30 pm - 4:00 pm

 This year is a special one for the Society.
 It’s our tenth anniversary!
 Japan Society North West was founded on 6 May 2004.
 We are planning a little celebration at the AGM.
-We will be having authentic Japanese homemade chicken curry rice!
+We will be having authentic Japanese homemade curry rice!
+We will have both chicken and vegetarian options.

-There will also be our usual tea and cake, so put the date in your diary now.
+There will also be green tea and Japanese cake, so put the date in your diary now.
 Come join us on 10 May to celebrate ten years of Japan Society North West.
-JSNW members only.

 Japan Society Events